ed954/BowlingScoreCalculator/README.md

 To run the application, download it, build it, and then run BowlingScoreCalculator.exe.

-There are also unit tests included which test the score calculation process as well as validating input.
+There are also unit tests included which test the score calculation process as well as validating input into the calculation algorithm.